magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 *  Varnish 6.5.1

 {:.bs-callout-info}
-The vendor-developed extensions that are scheduled for removal in {{ site.data.var.ee }} 2.4.4 GA have not been removed from {{ site.data.var.ee }} 2.4.4-beta1.
+All vendor-bundled extensions, with the exception of  Braintree, have been removed from {{ site.data.var.ee }} 2.4.4 starting with this release (2.4.4-beta1).

 ## Other release information